MUKESHSIHAG/Full-Stack-Developer-pestotech/README.md

 2. **Run the tests using pytest**

     ```sh
-    pytest -s
+    pytest
     ```

-    This will run the unit tests and display the output in the terminal.
+    This will run the unit tests.

 ## Notes

 - Ensure the backend is running before starting the frontend to ensure the frontend can communicate with the backend.
 - The frontend and backend are configured to run on ports `3000` and `5000` respectively.
 Make sure these ports are available or modify the configuration if necessary.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.